angular/angular/aio/content/guide/ivy.md

   }
 }
 ```
-- Set the default build options for your project to always use AOT compilation if it isn't already:
+- In the `angular.json` workspace configuration file, set the default build options for your project to always use AOT compilation.
 ```json
 {
   "projects": {